seansaleh/Repro-Issues-With-Dotnet-Binding-Vs-Filters/README.md

 app.MapGet("/testFromHeader", ([FromHeader(Name = "X-My-Id")] string id
 ```

+For posterity, my fix was: Give up on using "Development" and use "Staging" and `IsStaging()` instead.
+I never tracked down this bug fully

 To test this for yourself: Run both projects and run the http requests from [repro-dotnet-null-headers.http](repro-dotnet-null-headers/repro-dotnet-null-headers.http)

 Here's the outcomes: